zalf-rpm/monica/README.md

 # Download

-Builds can be downloaded from the repositorys [releases page](https://github.com/zalf-lsa/monica/releases).
+Builds can be downloaded from the repository's [releases page](https://github.com/zalf-lsa/monica/releases).

 # Building